jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/File-Distribution.md

 # File Distribution

-Click **Operation and Maintenance Tools** in the menu bar, enter “File Distribution”
+Click **Operation and Maintenance Tools** in the menu bar, enter "File Distribution"

 Create new file distribution task